Rakif215/Rakif215/README.md

 ---

-### 🎢 My AI Adventure Park

-Step right up and witness the marvels of modern machine learning!
+### 🏗️ Project Showcase

+#### 1. LLama Whisperer: Social Media Analytics
-1. 🎡 **The LLama Whisperer**: Fine-tuned LLama models to understand the secret language of social media.
+- Fine-tuned LLama models for nuanced social media content analysis

-2. 🎠 **The Diabetes Oracle**: Deployed a model on Azure that predicts the future (of blood sugar levels)

-3. 🏰 **ChatWithSQL**: Built a magical bridge between humans and databases.
-Now SQL speaks your language!

-4. 🌋 **Mind Reader 3000**: A chatbot that's part therapist, part fortune cookie.
-It's cheaper than therapy and more accurate than horoscopes!

-5. 🚀 **The Knowledge Navigator**: A chatbot with RAG capabilities.
-It's like having a librarian, a search engine, and a witty friend all rolled into one.
+- Implemented PEFT techniques for efficient model adaptation
+- Integrated with Hugging Face Hub for seamless deployment

+#### 2. HealthPredict: Diabetes Risk Assessment
+- Developed and deployed an ML model on Azure for diabetes prediction
+- Created an end-to-end pipeline from data ingestion to API deployment
+- Achieved 92% accuracy, potentially improving early diagnosis rates

+#### 3. DialogueDB: Natural Language to SQL
+- Built an intuitive Streamlit app for natural language database querying
+- Leveraged advanced NLP models to translate user queries into SQL
+- Enhanced data accessibility for non-technical stakeholders

+#### 4. MindfulAI: Therapeutic Conversational Agent
+- Engineered a mental health support chatbot using state-of-the-art LLMs
+- Implemented ethical AI practices ensuring user privacy and safety
+- Deployed using Docker and Flask for scalability and easy integration

+#### 5. KnowledgeNav: Intelligent Information Retrieval
+- Developed a Retrieval-Augmented Generation (RAG) system for enhanced information access
+- Integrated with various data sources for comprehensive knowledge retrieval
+- Improved query response accuracy by 40% compared to traditional search methods

 ---

-### 📚 My Publications
+### 📚 Research & Publications

-- 📜 "Native vs Non-Native Language Prompting: A Comparative Analysis" - A thrilling saga of linguistic adventures in the world of AI
+1. "Native vs Non-Native Language Prompting in AI: A Comparative Analysis"
-- 📘 "Sentiment Analysis: Decoding the Emotions of the Internet" - Because someone needs to understand what the internet is feeling
+   - Investigating the impact of language familiarity on AI model performance
+   - Accepted at WISE Conference 2024

+2. "Sentiment-Driven User Belief Prediction: A Novel Approach"
+   - Exploring the correlation between sentiment analysis and user belief systems
+   - Accepted at CoDIT 2024

 ---
 ### 🌟 Achievements Unlocked

 - 🏆 Won a 72-hour hackathon fueled only by coffee and determination
 - 🥇 Made a neural network laugh (It was probably a glitch, but I'm claiming it)
 - 🎓 Graduated with honors from the University of Doha for Science and Technology (They said it couldn't be done!)

+---

+### 🌱 Current Learning Focus

+- Exploring the frontiers of few-shot learning in NLP
+- Diving deep into ethical AI and responsible ML practices
+- Enhancing my skills in distributed computing for large-scale ML

 ---